 - The Survey – The surveyor will then proceed to inspect the area around the loft hatch and then move inside the loft (don’t worry, we always bring our own telescopic ladder with us if you haven’t got one already).

 - Review – The surveyor will then run through all of their recommended options with you.
 This is when you’ll decide things like what kind of ladder you’d like or how much of the loft to board.
 Or, if you’re feeling adventurous, tell us you’d like roof windows!

-- The Quote – Finally, the surveyor will compile their notes and sketches into a detailed quote and leave that with you if the work required is straight forward enough to do so.
+- The Quote – Finally, the surveyor will compile their notes and sketches into a detailed quote and leave that with you if the work required is straightforward enough to do.
 We’ll also back that up with another copy sent via email within 2 days and often the same day.

 2. Covid-19 Safety Measures

 Since the start of the Covid-19 pandemic, we have continuously assessed our ability to work safely.
 In a way that’s safe not only for our customers but for the whole team.
 Therefore we consult with health & safety/HR advisors to implement strict measures and make sure we’re always doing things the right way.
 That means you can rest assured that our entire operation will still be carried out risk-free.

 Here’s a quick list of the safety measures our surveyors and fitting team are taking: